-Senior Seniors often score 900 or more.
+Senior Seniors often score 900 or more, out of 1000.
 Remain in this class until you consistently finish within the top three places.
 Move up when your scores rival expert class.

 Expert Experts have extensive rallye experience and often score 950 or more.
+Consider writing a rallye or prechecking or working a rallye.
 If you still win nearly every time out, move on up to Master Expert.